Ahmed-Bin-Mazhar/Social-Media-Data-Endpoint--Open-Source-Data-/README.md

 - NLP, sentiment analysis, and multimodal AI research
 - Humanitarian aid coordination and response studies

+## API Functionality

+This project includes a FastAPI service that allows you to:

+- Check service status:

+- - Endpoint: /status

+- - Returns whether the API service is currently online or offline.

+- Toggle service online/offline:

+- - Endpoint: /toggle

+- - Switches the API status between online and offline.
+Useful for dashboards or automated wake-up on platforms like Render.

+- Stream disaster data:

+- - Endpoint: /data

+- - Streams rows of the disaster CSV dataset as a JSON array, one row at a time.

+- - Supports optional filtering by:

+- - - id → fetch specific posts

+- - - lang → fetch posts in a specific language

+- NaN-safe JSON: All missing values (NaN or Inf) are converted to null in the output JSON.

 ### Example: Accessing an Endpoint

 ```python